nautoguide/presentations/README.md

-# presentations
+# Presentations
-Presentations given at events and gatherings
+This repository contains code and material linked to presentations given by Nautoguide staff at events and conferences